BCCHR-trainee-omics-group/StudyGroup/workshops/RNA-seq-Workshop-2021/README.md

 <br>

 **Part 2 - RNA-seq: From Differential Expression and Beyond**
-Date and Time: 15 July 2021 (Thursday) from 1pm - 2pm

 Part 2 of the workshop will start with processed counts data and run through how to conduct principle component analysis, differential expression, as well as introduce tools for gene and pathway analysis.